catdino002/D-D-nuclear-medow/vinc forest.md

 ---
-a small forest of about 2km that once housed a sacred spear no map as it is mostly unexplored the forest will listen to the spear wielders every command as long as it sees the wielder worthy (after sertan events a small town of kobolds have mooved in)
+a small forest of about 2km that once housed a sacred spear no map as it is mostly unexplored the forest will listen to the spear wielders every command as long as it sees the wielder worthy (after events a small town of kobolds have moved into the forest)
 ![](https://i.imgur.com/g1Ikiae.png)

 GAMEPLAY for weaponry found here